yvs1364/react-redux-challenges/02-React-Basics/02-Adding-state/README.md

 We just created our first `Article` component 💪

 Let's enhance it now by adding state and event handling to it!

-Make sure you are in the right folder and you download the necessary NPM packages before starting!
+Make sure you are in the right folder and download the necessary NPM packages before starting!

 ```bash
 cd ~/code/<github_nickname>/react-redux-challenges